elotroalex/chiens/_texts/translation.md

 - Saint-Domingue!
 Saint-Domingue!

 *(The scene has changed abruptly.
-We are in Saint-Domingue, the walls of Le Cap are besieged by the Black army of Dessalines ... cannon shots ... fumes ... pieces of collapsed wall ... a Black General on horseback is surrounded by a large number of officers ... armed troops ready to move.)*
+We are in Saint-Domingue in front of the walls of Le Cap besieged by the Black army of Dessalines ... cannon shots ... smoke ... pieces of collapsed wall ... a Black General on horseback is surrounded by a large number of officers ... armed troops ready to move.)*

 ---